Skip to content

 Kahoot’s format is a game show.
 The host shares a PIN.
 Music builds.
 A timer counts down.
 Players race to answer.
 The podium reveals the top three.
 Teachers love it because the room feels alive.
 Thirty phones out, thirty students focused on the same question at the same time.

-But speed is the problem.
+Reader, take note.
 In Classic mode, faster correct answers earn more points.
 A student who reads slowly but knows the material scores lower than one who guesses fast.
-Kahoot added an Accuracy mode in 2025 to fix this, but Classic remains the default.
-Most teachers never switch it.

 Blooket game modes work differently.
 Each one wraps the quiz in a strategy game: